nathanhood/wee-line-count-script/README.md

-This is a Node.js script that retrieves select files from Wee Framework's github repository, parses the raw text response, and generates a JSON file of all methods/mixins/variables with line numbers.
+This is a Node.js script that retrieves select files from Wee Framework's github repository, parses the raw text response, and generates a JSON file of all methods/mixins/variables with their respective line numbers.

 ## [Wee Framework](https://github.com/weepower/wee)